 Test Participants must provide their own environment and connection details to connect to central systems.

-SI Test Team will make available configuration details of the DIP for connection.
+SI Team will manage the UIT environment availability.
+The SI Test team is not responsible for DIP onboarding.
+PPs that have participated in either Non-SIT LDSO Qualification testing or Supplier & Agent Qualification testing will have onboarded in the UIT environment as part of those qualification phases.
+Any other PPs responsibility for the onboarding activity is TBD at present and when known will be communicated via QWG.

 Test Participants that qualify by passing SIT or Qualification Testing may perform testing on the E2E Sandbox environment if they require.

 Pre-Prod and Production